Pantheon-Community/PantheonAPI/README.md

 This API and its source code is licensed under the MIT license.
 [Read more here](https://github.com/Pantheon-Community/PantheonAPI/blob/main/LICENSE).

+### Remarks

+- None of this code was written with AI or AI assistance.
+- If you are interested in contributing to this API, see [CONTRIBUTING.md](./.github/CONTRIBUTING.md).

 ![Stylised Roman centurion helmet with blue highlights](static/logo.png)